amidaware/trmm-docs/docs/install_agent.md

 )
 ```

-There is also a full powershell version [here](3rdparty_screenconnect.md#install-tactical-rmm-via-screeconnect-commands-window)
+There is also a full powershell version [here](3rdparty_screenconnect.md#install-tactical-rmm-via-screeconnect-commands-window).

 ## Script for full agent uninstall

-You can always use this to silently uninstall agent on workstations
+You can always use this to silently uninstall agent on workstations:

 ```cmd
 "C:\Program Files\TacticalAgent\unins000.exe" /VERYSILENT